-Music plays an important part in the life of Amport School.
-In addition to the music curriculum, all children from Year 3 onwards are taught to play the descant recorder.
-This is part of the music curriculum rather than a club and is taught during lesson time by a class teacher.
+Music plays an important part in the life of Amport School and, we believe, is a strength of the school, particularly singing.
+As part of our music curriculum, all children from Year 3 onwards are taught to play the descant recorder and to read music.
+As this is part of the music curriculum rather than a club, it is taught during lesson time by a class teacher.
 We often take part in Key Stage 1 and 2 Recorder Festivals and Vocal Festivals.

 KS1 and Year R perform a nativity play every Christmas.
-This year, we shall enjoy a performacne of The Inn-Spectors which is proving to be very funny.
+This year, we enjoyed a performance of The Inn-Spectors which proved to be very funny.
 Past nativities have included, Its A Baby!; Born In A Barn; Are we nearly there?; The Raggedy King; and Hey Ewe!
 All children are involved with Year 2 children taking the lead roles.

-At Christmas, the children lead a Lessons and Carols service where a mix of traditional and contemporary carols are sung and at other services throughout the year, children enjoy singing a variety of hymns and songs.
+At Christmas, the children lead a Lessons and Carols service where a mix of traditional and contemporary carols are sung.
+We enjoy the hospitality of Amport House too at Christmas where more carols are sung.
+At other services throughout the year, children enjoy learning and singing a variety of hymns and songs.

 We like to share some of our recorder playing and singing with parents during our Superstar Assemblies which take place once a half term.